aperezdc/perezdecastro.org/2010/dmon-process-monitoring-with-style.markdown

 ## How does it work? — Modus operandi

-In short it works àla `daemontools` without control sockets and without using script files for launching processes.
+In short, it works àla `daemontools` without control sockets and without using script files for launching processes.
 All options are specified in the command line, as long as the commands to be run.
 Like this: